fanduel-oss/refract/CONTRIBUTING.md

 1. If you've changed APIs, update the documentation.
 1. Ensure the test suite passes and that there are no linting errors.
 1. Submit a pull request, referencing any issues it addresses!
+1. Once code has been reviewed and given tentative approval, copy into the various packages for final approval.

 Please try to keep your pull request focused in scope and avoid including unrelated commits!